l-aime/L-aime.github.io/_posts/2025-12-09-Building a Marketing System from 0.md

 **Reward Distribution Capability**: Accurately and reliably issuing promotional benefits (e.g., coupons, cashback) under high-concurrency scenarios.
 Accuracy here means no over-issuance and no mis-issuance.
 **Virtual Account System**: Acts as the “glue” in marketing scenarios, enabling seamless integration across campaign mechanics.
 For example, users earn virtual coins through daily check-ins or mini-games, and once accumulated, these coins can be redeemed for real-world rewards.
 **Risk Control Capability**: Marketing campaigns often attract massive traffic; any anomaly can lead to significant financial loss or public relations crises within minutes.
 Therefore, real-time and accurate risk prevention and control is an indispensable part of any marketing system.

+## 3. Marketing Core Entities
+Once the core capabilities are defined, we need to identify the fundamental entities in marketing.
+Drawing from the classic Marketing 4P framework (Product, Place, Price, Promotion), we can structure the key entities as follows:

+**Product**: Represents what the system recommends to users.
+The definition varies by business domain: Taobao recommends physical goods; TikTok recommends videos; Futu recommends financial products.
+In our context, “Product” refers to tasks (landing pages provided by business partners) and prizes (redeemable user benefits).
+**Place**: Determines where and how a product is presented.
+In our system, different marketing touchpoints are identified via Entrances.
+**Price**: While we don’t alter the base price of a product, we influence the final user payment amount by controlling the value of promotional rewards issued.
+**Promotion**: Serves as the central orchestrator of all marketing activities.
+Each campaign is represented by a Promotion entity, which governs all associated marketing mechanics, rules, and configurations.